GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 This framework allows the motion planning algorithm to run on a predefined limited computational budget.
 Experimental results show that the #acr("MCTS") planning successfully minimizes the entropy during the trajectory compared to greedy or random algorithms.
 Furthermore, the average estimation error also sees an improvement using this approach.

-//TODO: limited to a single sound source + absolute position of the robot is known
+This complete pipeline has been subsequently extended in @nguyen_motion_2019.
+First, the #acr("MKF") formulation is extended to handle intermittent sound sources better and to be more robust to erroneous measurements of sound activity and #acr("DoA").
+In addition to the entropy objective introduced in @nguyen_van_long-term_2017, the standard deviation of the estimated belief on the source location may now also be used to compute the optimal trajectory.
+Both criteria are compared in a thorough experimental study and are shown to reduce the source location estimation error successfully.

+// Bustamante
-#let bustamente = [
+#let bustamante = [
   @bustamante_three-stage_2015
   @bustamante_multi-step-ahead_2017
   @bustamante_information_2018
 ]
+//TODO: limited to a single sound source + absolute position of the robot is known In the same period,  Bustamante et al. developed a similar pipeline across a collection of articles #bustamante.
+In their foundational paper @bustamante_three-stage_2015, they introduce a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
+The first stage consists of the short-term detection of azimuth and activity.
+This step solely leverages the most recent binaural features.
+Conversely, the second stage aggregates these data over time and combines them with past motor commands.
+This provides a finer estimate of the source location.
+Finally, the third stage is in charge of computing the next control command by implementing a feedback loop.

 #draft[
-- Bustamante #bustamente

   // Classic method to move and localize a source (no Deep Learning)
   @bustamante_multi-step-ahead_2017
 ]